 The martensitic steels are to be furnace re-tempered after weld repair.
 Subject to prior approval, however, local stress relieving may be considered for minor repairs.

-On completion of heat treatment the weld repairs and the adjacent material are to be ground smooth.
+On completion of heat treatment of martensitic steels the weld repairs and the adjacent material are to be ground smooth.
 All weld repairs are to be submitted to liquid penetrant testing.